contractautomataproject/CARE/src/spec/uppaal/README.md

 This folder contains three versions of the Uppaal model (version of Uppal 4.1.26-1, February 2022).

-The file `model.xml` is the base version of the model,  without delays and used for standard model checking.
+The file `model.xml` is the base version of the model,  without delays and used for exhaustive model checking.
 All other models are variations of this base version.
 In  `model_configurable`  the configuration options are also parameters of the templates.
 In `model_realtime`  each location has  delays that are exponentially distributed, and this model is used for statistical model checking.